Augusto11CB/AWS-Studies/cloud-practitioner-certification/CARTER-AWS-Exam-Guide-CLF-C01/CARTER-Exam-Guide-CLF-C01.md

     - SageMaker

 The capability provided to the customer is to **deploy** onto the cloud infrastructure **consumer-created or acquired applications** created using programming languages, libraries, services, and tools supported by the provider
-    - Customer has no cotnrol over the underlying cloud infra such as network, servers, O.S, and storage
+    - Customer has no control over the underlying cloud infra such as network, servers, O.S and storage
     - Customer has control over the deployed applications and configuration settings for the application-hosting environment.

 Benefits: